 An implementation of basic multi-factor authentication (MFA) for django projects

-An implementation of basic Multi-Factor Authentication (MFA) functionality for Django applications (phone call, text message, and email).
+A simple implementation of basic Multi-Factor Authentication (MFA) functionality for Django applications.

 Now available on PyPI (

 The intent of this project is to:

 - Provide basic yet effective MFA functionality for new and existing Django applications.